 School of Interdisciplinary Arts and Sciences (IAS) Requirements & Policies

 Within the above-listed 80 credits, students must complete the IPR requirement.

 25 credits must be completed in each Area of Knowledge.
 The Areas of Knowledge are: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
 Courses may apply to both an Area of Knowledge requirement and an ESS major requirement.

-Students admitted to the ESS major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the ESS major prior to Autumn 2016 may be eligible to complete an older set of major requirements.
+For more information, please check Requirement Changes Autumn 2016 page.

 In addition to the general admission requirements, students must have completed the prerequisites to be considered for admission to the ESS major.